urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

   <img src="https://github.com/urvishvasani/HW_2_3_Game_of_Life/blob/master/data/haskell_difficulty.PNG">
 </p>

-The above graph shows how tough to interpret Haskell was for the debuggers
+The above graph shows how tough to interpret Haskell was for the participants
    - Everyone found Haskell to be very tough to understand(7/9)
    - No one rated Haskell to be at least decent in terms of difficulty which suggests that more time is required to learn this language